Making Wisdom Legible: An Open Protocol for Decentralizing Sacred Text in The Age of AI

 Language models are designed to reflect and amplify what we feed them.
 They're like kids, or psychedelics.
 (My friend Neşe Devenot co-authored a superb paper on psychedelics as non-specific amplifiers...the point being that "turning on" is not enough to guarantee positive social change.)

 And so we need to bear some very important things in mind as we move forward into an era of godlike superpowers for which we are as a species largely unprepared.
-As Steward Brand of The Long Now Foundation said in 1968, "We are as gods as might as well get good at it."
+As Steward Brand of The Long Now Foundation said in 1968, "We are as gods and might as well get good at it."
 Technological change is not a river we need to push; that's happening fast enough on its own due to forces largely out of our control and it's been obvious for as long as I've been lucid enough to think critically about long-term considerations that humankind needs to reallocate as much effort as we can to a harm reduction approach and — more precisely and fruitfully — to ensuring that we help midwife the emergent Noosphere as something having a good trip.
 Careful and intentional language has never mattered more, so my message to everyone here is about how we can think and speak a bit more smartly together and ensure best-case outcomes.
 (3)

-The Sell
+✨ The Sell

 I would say 90% of the conversations I've had this year have been about how technical details of accomplishing some task get more attention than they deserve, and understanding the underlying motivation gets far less than it should.